 WIND DAMAGED MAIZE SILAGE CROPSBack to Technical Insights

 In some seasons wind can do considerable damage to maize.
 The worst affected crops are either broken below the cob or are completely flat on the ground.
 In determining what to do with crops, it is important to categorise how much of the paddock is affected and how bad the damage is.

 LEANING PLANTS WITH OR WITHOUT BENT STEMS

 The impact on yield and rate of crop maturation will be determined largely by how much the crop is leaning and the degree of disruption to the roots and/or stems.
 Maize that still has reasonable plant-to-soil contact and stems that are bent (also known as goose necking) but still able to transport water and nutrients should mature, but at a slower pace than unaffected plants.
-Crops which are still several weeks from silage harvest maturity (30-38% drymatter) may eventually need to be early harvested to allow timely regrassing or winter crop establishment.
+Maize silage crops which are still several weeks from silage harvest maturity (30-38% drymatter) may eventually need to be early harvested to allow timely regrassing or winter crop establishment.

 Where maize is leaning very badly (>30 oC), shading of the leaves will have a major influence on plant photosynthesis.
 In the worst-case scenario plants will eventually shut down and die as they are unable to supply carbohydrates required for kernel growth.

 Monitor crops on a regular basis checking for further wind damage and any signs of plant death.

 PLANTS BROKEN ABOVE THE COB

 Stalk breakage above the cob, results in significant yield loss.
 Crops should be left to mature, although those which are still several weeks from silage harvest maturity (30-38% drymatter) may eventually need to be early harvested to allow timely regrassing or winter crop establishment.
 For more information see Pioneer Technical Insight 348: Wet Maize Silage.